maxwellmattryan/PersonalWebsite/README.md

 ### Error Handling

 It is difficult to find a good method that handles errors, and it's important to always try provide helpful messages for when an error occurs.
 This means that incorporating errors in a more domain-consistent way, which is an incredibly satisfying environment to write in.
+It is almost like receiving errors feels good.

 ## PostgreSQL